Course

 Output String: programiz

-This program takes a string input from the user and stores in the line variable.
-Then, a for
+This program below takes a string (C-style string) input from the user and removes all characters except alphabets.